10DLC outbound SMS registration tips

 Sample messages

 Provide a message sample demonstrating the type of messages you typically send.
 Sample messages must correspond to the registered use case.
-If you select a marketing and delivery use case, your sample message must clearly demonstrate both marketing and delivery content.
-Your use case can be rejected or suspended if you sign up for a customer care use case but are found sending marketing messages instead.
+Your use case can be rejected or suspended if you sign up for a customer care use case but are found to be sending marketing messages instead.

 For the sake of compliance, the sample message needs to include: